 Overview of the LIGHT System

-Key Guiding Design Principles
+Key Guiding Design Principles of our Proton Therapy System

 The heart of the LIGHT system is its accelerator which has been designed as a series of modular units.
 Our ambition, as we develop the next generation of particle therapy systems, is threefold: